 The mortgage market is led by four major state-owned commercial banks namely: Bank of China, China Agriculture Bank, China Construction Bank and Industrial and Commercial Bank of China.

-In response to the IMF´s call, Zhou Xiaochuan, the People´s Bank of China (PBOC) governor, stated that China will try to control credit growth.
+In response to the IMF´s earlier call, Zhou Xiaochuan, the People´s Bank of China (PBOC) governor, stated that China will try to control credit growth.
 "It´s a kind of fine-tuning of policy priorities," according to Fudan University economics professor Li Weisen.
 "China needs to improve control over bank credit, and home mortgage loans are expected to slow from October on."

 In October 2016, the PBOC demanded executives of 17 banks to intensify efforts in restraining home loans, according to a report from Caixin Online.
 The meeting included officials from China´s "Big Five" banks: the Bank of China, the Agricultural Bank of China, China Construction Bank, the Industrial and Commercial Bank of China, and the Bank of Communications.

 The continuous implementation of tighter policies has resulted in slower growth of real estate mortgage loans.
-By end of 2017, outstanding loans to the real estate sector had grown by 'only' 20.9% y-o-y to CNY 32.2 trillion (US$ 5.03 trillion), according to the latest report of the People's Bank of China - a 6.1% slowdown on end-2016 growth.
-Outstanding individual mortgage loans were up by 22.2% as of December 2017, 14.5% down on the previous year's 36.7% growth.
+By end of 2018, outstanding loans to the real estate sector had grown by 20% y-o-y to CNY 38.7 trillion (US$ 5.58 trillion), a 0.9 percentage point slower from the previous year´s growth, according to the People´s Bank of China´s Monetary Policy Report for Q4 2018.
+Outstanding individual mortgage loans were up by 17.8% as of December 2018, down by 4.4 percentage points from end-2017´s growth.